Construction Supply Chain Management: Challenges, Trends, and Technology

 For instance, bad weather can hold up material deliveries, and new regulations might mean you have to change material specs or sourcing methods, leading to more delays and higher costs.

-Incorrect Takeoff and Ordering
+Incorrect Takeoffs and Ordering

 Contractors can’t make important purchasing decisions without accuracy.
 They also can’t pass on accurate estimates to clients.
 Inaccurate construction takeoffs can lead to ordering the wrong quantities of materials, causing significant issues.